 Stacy Ruse, LPC, RYT, EMDR & IFS Consultant

-Train w. me: www.aglowcounseling.com/courses
+Train w. me: www.aglowcounseling.com/coursesÂ

-Sign up for Aglow News:
+Sign up for Aglow News:Â

-Aglow Blog: https://www.aglowcounseling.com/blog
+Aglow Blog: https://www.aglowcounseling.com/blogÂ

 Find out on Social Media:

 AGLOW is a global hub for therapists and individuals, led by trauma expert Stacy Ruse, LPC.
 Offering trainings, courses, consultations, and counseling, AGLOW specializes in EMDR, IFS, Yoga, and Transpersonal therapies.

-With the newly added AglowYoga providing free practices, AGLOW inspires healing and growth for both therapists and individuals worldwide.
+Stacy Ruse, LPC, RYT, is a respected leader in mental health, blending her expertise as an Evergreen EMDR and IFS-Institute consultant with her role as a Registered Yoga Teacher.
 Her holistic philosophy honors the mind-body-spirit connection, empowering individuals to tap into their resilience and embark on transformative self-discovery.
 A recognized expert in trauma recovery, Stacy’s influence spans nationally and internationally as a trainer and consultant, offering trauma-informed, evidence-based care that fosters healing and personal growth.

 #TraumaHealing #VagusNerve #VagalToning #EmotionalRegulation #HolisticHealing #TraumaRecovery #TappingTechniques #HealingJourney